 Inconsistent powder charges can cause serious problems.
 For example, when you fire a round with no powder or too little powder in the case you will typically have a bullet lodged in the barrel.
 If you hear a slight “pop” instead of a bang when firing a round, stop, properly clear the firearm, and make sure the bullet exited the bore.
 With pistols and rifles, be careful about automatically doing a “tap/rack” and trying to fire another round during a match or in training.
 If the bullet did not exit, firing another round will likely cause a bulge in the barrel at best and may destroy the firearm and cause injury if the barrel bursts.
-I’ve seen shooters destroy 3 barrels (and one pistol) due to reloaded ammunition with no or too little powder in the case and the shooter automatically doing a “tap/rack.”
+I’ve seen shooters destroy four barrels (and two pistols) due to reloaded ammunition with no or too little powder in the case and the shooter automatically doing a “tap/rack.”

 You can certainly pull all the suspect rounds; however, another means to find the suspect cartridge is to weigh every round in that batch.
 Any round that is overweight by more than a grain should be segregated and the bullets pulled.
 This is where segregating your brass can be important since brass from different manufacturers will often have notably different weights.
 I've even seen different lots of brass from the same manufacturer with significant weight variances.

 The picture below shows a 9mm case that experienced a catastrophic failure on firing.
 It is very possible that this round was double charged and the pistol could not handle the pressure.
 No one was injured in this incident; however, the pistol was destroyed.
 An expensive round of ammunition.